 We’ve seen a lot of newsletters, and they range from terrible to amazing.
-We’ve collected some of our favorite newsletter examples right here along with some tips, so you don’t have to hunt for them.
-We've also categorized the examples of a newsletter within various industries, so you can find the designs that are more relevant to you.
+So we’ve collected some of our favorite newsletter examples to save you from having to hunt the best ones out yourself.

 While newsletters are a great way to communicate new or recommended products, sales, contests, and testimonials, you want to go above and beyond that.
 You’d want the customer to act on something and to do it fast.
 How do you do that?